facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error.while-with-assignment-in-test.expect.md

 ## Error

 ```
-[ReactForget] Todo: (CodegenReactiveFunction::codegenInstructionValue) Cannot declare variables in a value block, tried to declare 'value'
+[ReactForget] Invariant: TODO: Handle reassignment in a value block where the original declaration was removed by dead code elimination (DCE) (6:6)
 ```